 In addition to the online tour, the Office of Sustainability offers a campus sustainability bus tour at major university events throughout the year.
 Aboard one of the new electric Marguerite shuttles, participants travel to venues where campus operations feature sustainable practices in action.
 Staff members provide presentations both on the bus and on-site at select stops.
 Topics include water, waste and recycling, transportation demand management, energy, sustainable landscaping, and a version of one of our high performance building tours.
 While these tours are offered for special occasions only, a shorter version of the tour can also be arranged upon request.
 We kindly request at least one month's notice and require a minimum of 30 participants.
-To request a campus sustainability tour, please contact Colleen Kredell at the Office of Sustainability.
+To request a campus sustainability tour, please contact Meghan Kearns in the Office of Sustainability.

 For a more tailored tour on a specific sustainability topic, please contact the relevant sustainability staff for: